 Review your plan according to the checklist.

-While the Office of Emergency Management (OEM) will review your plan, it is your responsibility to ensure that your plan meets all state and federal requirements, and that it effectively meets the needs of your individual clients.
-Once you have completed the checklist, email a copy of your plan and the completed checklist to firstname.lastname@example.org.
+It is your responsibility to ensure that your plan meets all state and federal requirements, and that it effectively meets the needs of your individual clients.
+To coordinate with our office per the state requirement, please email your plan to email@example.com.